Skip to main content

 Option 2:

-• Immediately upon taking a deer (before moving it), fill out the appropriate deer tag from your license and complete all information, except Check #, legibly and in ink.
+• Immediately upon taking a deer (before moving it), fill out the appropriate deer tag from your license and complete all information, except Check #, legibly and in ink (you may substitute a piece of paper for this tag).
 Fasten the tag to the ear or antler.
 The original tag must remain as attached to the deer until point of final storage.
+Resident youth will need product code YDT to tag a deer.
+Nonresident youth will need product code YDTN to tag a deer.

-• For deer harvested on private lands, use this deer zone map for zone numbers.
+• For deer harvested on private lands, use the current deer zone map for zone numbers.

 • After checking game, record the check number on your tag.